EOSIO/eosio-java-rpc-provider/README.md

 ## Releases

-2/26/20
+10/09/20

-Version 0.1.1 The version consumes the new eosio-java library version 0.1.2.
+Version 0.1.1 The version consumes the eosio-java library version 0.1.0 and provides functionality equal to the older eosio-java-android-rpc-provider 0.1.1 release.

 ## Want to help?